Inside: Ten best planners for working moms to crush the new year ahead! Find a working mom planner that fits your style and needs.

 - Quality.
 If you’re looking for a planner with quality thick paper, the vast majority of reviewers agree you’ve found it here.

 - Flexible.
-Another undated planner options that lets you start making changes right now.
+This planner is undated so that lets you start making changes right now.
 I’m here for that!

-Even though I keep most of my planning on my phone and computer, I did the paper journal thing for a few years and Purple Trail was my go-to.
+Even though I keep most of my planning on my phone and computer, I definitely understand the pull toward pen and paper.
+There’s even science around it!
+That’s why Erin Condren Planners make the list.

-Here’s what I loved about this as one of the best planners for working moms.
+Here’s what I love about this as one of the best planners for working moms.

 - Planner Options.
-Purple Trail has mom planners, lifestyle planners, teacher planners, and fitness planners.
+Erin Condren has family organization planners, kids’ collection planners, teacher planners, and life planners.
 Choose the planner that includes the right sections for your busy life managing work, family, and all the things.

-- Customized cover.
-There are options to have a custom photo added to the cover of your planner or choose from one of their super cute designs.
+- Custom Covers.
+There is an option to have a custom photo added to the cover of your planner or choose from one of their beautiful cover designs.
 You’ll also get your name printed on the cover which the nerd in me enjoyed.
 Custom school supplies!

 - Goals!
-What I used this planner for more than anything was to keep track of my monthly goals and then break them into smaller chunks using the calendar.
+What I used paper planners for more than anything is to keep track of my monthly goals and then break them into smaller chunks using a calendar.
 I’ve said it before, I’ll say it again.
 Writing down your goals works!

 The planners we’ve been talking about so far are fantastic, but one thing they all have in common?
 They are not 100% recyclable.
 The paper is for sure, the bindings have to go in the trash when you’re done.